PrimoRPA/Docs.Eng/primo-studio/settings/autoinstall-browser-extension.md

 Interaction of Primo products with Web browsers requires installing **Primo RPA Extension**.
 It is suitable for the following browsers: Chrome, Firefox, Edge, Yandex.

-This section provides information about automating the installation of Primo RPA Extension version 1.59.
+This section provides information about automating the installation of Primo RPA Extension version 1.59.\*

+> \**When extension version is changed from 1.59, it might be necessary to make changes to the script _Install_BrowserExtensions_GPO.bat.
+More information about it can be found in the subsection [below](https://docs.primo-rpa.ru/primo-rpa/primo-studio/settings/autoinstall-browser-extension#izmenenie-versii-rasshireniya).*

 ## General